jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Every person, all the events of your life are there because you have drawn them there.
-What you choose to do with them is up to you.
+Always tell the truth.
+That way, you don't have to remember what you said.
-- Richard Bach
+- Mark Twain

-Updated on: [4/16/2024]
+Updated on: [4/17/2024]
 <!-- #quoteEnd -->
 </pre>